ufal/pcedt2.0-coref/README.md

 without the coreference information itself.
 Each such node is indicated by the `align_coref` attribute.
 More details on the classes of targeted coreferential expressions can be found in (Novák and Nedoluzhko, 2015).

-The manual annotation has been provided for coreferential nodes in sections `wsj_1900`-`49`.
+The manual annotation has been conducted for coreferential nodes in sections `wsj_1900`-`49` by two annotators.
+These alignment links are labeled by the `coref_gold` type.
+However, for a coreferential node that has no aligned counterpart in the other language, one could not determine if it results from a human decision, or a decision by one of the automatic alignment methods.
+For this reason, the `align_coref` attribute is annotated.
+All the tectogrammatical nodes from the sections `wsj_1900`-`49` with this attribute defined and true were treated by hand.
+All the others were aligned using the original alignment, combining GIZA++ and the heuristics.